 - Working on WordPress-related tasks (for more info on this one, check out our exhaustive guide on hiring WordPress developers).

-- Inserting, editing, and removing the elements of user interface (buttons, menus, forms, calendars, etc.).
+- Inserting, editing, and removing the elements of the user interface (buttons, menus, forms, calendars, etc.).

 - Testing, troubleshooting, and maintenance of the created websites.